 Before we start: Learn about these Photography terms before moving forward

-What is Dual Pixel autofocus and how does it work?
+What is it, and how does it work?

-The diagram above from Samsung’s image sensor team showcases the differences between traditional PDAF and Dual Pixel AF technology.
+The diagram above from Samsung’s image sensor team showcases the differences between traditional PDAF and Dual Pixel autofocus technology.
 The only real drawback is that implementing these tiny phase-detection photodiodes and micro-lenses isn’t easy or cheap, which becomes an important consideration in very high-resolution sensors.

 How Dual Pixel autofocus improves on PDAF

 Despite the shared fundamentals, Dual Pixel technology results in much faster focusing and a greater ability to maintain focus on fast-moving objects than basic PDAF.
 This is particularly useful for capturing the perfect action shot.
 Not to mention just quickly pulling up your camera, knowing it will always be in focus.
-The Huawei P40, for instance, boasts just millisecond focusing times by using this technology.
+The HUAWEI P40, for instance, boasts millisecond focusing times by using this technology.
 You can see this in action in the GIF below.